-Roaches exist in every part of the world.
-Whether it be Africa, Europe, Asia, or America, these disgusting creepy crawlies are known for their ability to survive the toughest conditions.
+Roaches exist in nearly every part of the world, and are known for their ability to survive the toughest conditions.

-At Averse Pest Control, we know how to tackle cockroach infestation at your home or business place.
 We know the tricks of these tricksters, and can help you get rid of them once and for all.
-Our roach specialists will inspect your house, identify the type of roach infestation you have and finally lay out a step-by-step treatment plan for their effect control and extermination.
+Our roach specialists will inspect your house, identify the type of roach infestation you have and lay out a step-by-step treatment plan.

 These are one of the most common species, not only in Idaho but worldwide.
-They have the ability to bred at a rate of up to six generations per annum, and being squishy, they can easily fit into tiny openings.
-By appearances, German roaches are mostly light brown in color, while some can be reddish as well.
+They have the ability to breed at a rate of up to six generations per annum, and can squeeze into small openings.
+German roaches are mostly light brown in color, while some can appear slightly reddish as well.
 They have six legs and usually range from ½ – 5/8 inches long.

 Like the German Roaches, American cockroaches also produce egg cases within three to seven days of mating.
 Inside each egg case there are 15 embryos, and each female roach is capable of laying up to 14 egg cases during her entire lifecycle.

-These roaches are usually small in size, only an inch long and have a shiny black body.
-These are more common during warmer months of the year and are sighted outside near moist gutters, coming in and out of sewer and storm drains and your landscaping beds.
+These roaches can get fairly large in size and have a shiny black body.
+They are usually found outside near moist gutters, coming in and out of sewer and storm drains and your landscaping beds.
 Their female roaches usually lay cases that contains 16 eggs, which hatch over a period of 14-28 days under favorable conditions.

 The best way to prevent Oriental Roach infestation in your house is to ensure good sanitation.
-Keep your bathrooms clean and dry, don’t leave any food open in your kitchen and vacuum often.
-If you are going on long trip with your family, make sure your dehumidifier is working properly to prevent moisture buildup.
+Keep your bathrooms clean and dry, don’t leave any food open in your kitchen, and vacuum often.